pradeeparoulmoji/audio-security/README.md

 In the "scripts" directory, you will discover a file named "noise_reduction_clean.py," serving as the script employed for denoising our source audio files.
 There is then a record.py which allows to record audio from a micrphone.

-The project is composed of multiple scripts:\
+--The project is composed of multiple scripts:\
 **main.py** is the script to execute in order to run the whole program **noise_reduction_clean** is the piece of code that performs the noise cleaning\
 **recording.py** is the piece of code that performs the recording of audio from an input microphone.\